 You’ve had your spa for a while and now the honeymoon is over.
 You have to live with this thing from here on out, so why not keep the magic alive with a few cheeky upgrades?

-There’s lots of accessories for your hot tub out there, here are a few of the best bang for the buck options to get the most out of your spa.
+There are lots of accessories for your hot tub out there, but here are a few of the best bang for the buck options to get the most out of your spa.

 Spa Cover Lifters